OpenST/ost-wallet-sdk-android/README.md

         "USE_SEED_PASSWORD": false
   }
  ```

+1. BLOCK_GENERATION_TIME: The time in seconds it takes to mine a block on auxiliary chain.
+2. PRICE_POINT_CURRENCY_SYMBOL: It is the symbol of quote currency used in price conversion.
+3. REQUEST_TIMEOUT_DURATION: Request timeout in seconds for https calls made by ostWalletSdk.
+4. PIN_MAX_RETRY_COUNT: Maximum retry count to get the wallet Pin from user.
+5. SESSION_BUFFER_TIME: Buffer expiration time for session keys in seconds.
+Default value is 3600 seconds.
+6. USE_SEED_PASSWORD: The seed password is salt to PBKDF2 used to generate seed from the mnemonic.
+When `UseSeedPassword` set to true, different deterministic salts are used for different keys.

 - Place the file under main directory's assets folder <br>

   File path example: app -> src -> main -> assets -> ost-mobilesdk.json</br>